 The Jazz Ensemble is open by audition.
 Preferences will be given to students of saxophone, trumpet, trombone, keyboard, drum set, bass, and guitar, but all students are welcome.
 The ensemble performs on campus and at local venues.
 The director is Robert Curry.

 Small ensembles of voices and/or instruments organized according to the interests and abilities of students, and coached by various EMU music faculty.
-Additional fee.
+Additional fee applies.

 A large ensemble open to students, faculty and community players.
 Concerts are scheduled each semester, occasionally in collaboration with soloists and other student ensembles.
 Audition may be required.
-The director is Bob Curry.
+The director is Robert Curry.